bbauska/Coursera-Bootstrap/README.md

 ```

 -   After saving all the changes, you can do a Git commit with the
-    message \"Bootstrap Grid Part 2\" and push your changes to the
+    message "Bootstrap Grid Part 2" and push your changes to the
     online repository.

 ### Conclusion